 1) How long have you been in business.
-In this industry a home inspector does not become “seasoned” until around the 2-3 year mark.
+In this industry a home inspector does not even become “somewhat seasoned” until around the 2-3 year mark.
 Anything over 5 years and the inspector is in the running to be considered a Jedi.

 2) How many inspections have you performed?
-A good minimum answer would be 200 for one home inspector.
+A good minimum answer would be 1000 for a one home inspector firm.

 4) Are you in good standing with the Better Business Bureau and/or any other performance based associations such as Angie’s List or Yelp?
 While this also is no guarantee, it seriously limits your chance of getting ripped off by someone who is not looking out for your best interest.
 You can easily verify their answer by visiting the appropriate websites and search for the company by name.

 5) How much do you charge?
 Most inspections are based off of the total square footage and foundation type of a home.
 The average home inspection (1500-2500 sq ft) runs around $300.00-$400.00.
 While that may seem like a lot of money to shell out in one pop, think of it this way.
 You are looking for someone to inspect your potential new home.
 How much is THAT worth to you?

 Do not always rely on your real estate agents “list of approved home inspectors”.
 Why?
 Because you do not know how those home inspectors got on that list.
 Did they pay to be on the list? (very common).
 Do they bribe the agents with money, lunch, candy and/or gift cards to be on the list? (very common).
 Do they “go soft” on their inspections as to not ruffle the agents feathers? (very common).
 OR are they the most qualified, the most experienced and most thorough home inspectors in town (not common at all).